project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 ---
 ## Scenario

-Sunbird enables seamless access and discoverability of content through a taxonomy framework.
+Sunbird enables seamless access and discoverability of content through a [taxonomy framework](http://www.sunbird.org/faqs/taxonomymetadataframework/).
 The objective and intent of the framework is to ensure that content creators have an easy interface to tag content appropriately such that when a user search for content, they get relevant results.
-The framework consists of Categories and Terms within a specific domain.
-Terms are values for categories.
+The framework consists of categories and terms within a specific domain.
+Terms are values for Categories.
 You can extend the core taxonomy via framework.
 The separation of the taxonomy from its extension in the form of framework(s) provides experts and pedagogues the power and flexibility to model and tag the content.

-When creating a new framework, the framework creator can use existing framework term and concepts and link them to their own framework.
+An organization can use existing framework term and concepts and link them to their own framework.
+While creating a new framework, the framework creator needs to set up a new framework and align it to the categories and terms.
 A category can have terms either in sequential list or in hierarchical structure.
 Terms can be associated with other terms across categories.
 As a result, it is possible to select a term in the first category and hence restrict the set of available terms for the next category and so on.
+The organizations that are adopting Sunbird can link the categories and also change the labels but cannot override or add a new categories on their own.
 However, the Sunbird instance will have the following categories in its predefined frameworks:

     - Subject: classification of stream specific values
     - Board: certifying body/stream government or private organization